-Given that the inclusion of school FE in principal VA models creates challenges either in the form of noisy estimates or limited comparison sets-a clear question is whether to omit school FE entirely.
-The results in Figures 2 and 3 demonstrate, however, that if there is a fixed school contribution to test score growth, the exclusion of school FE (PO model) can lead to wildly inaccurate VA estimates.
+Given that the inclusion of school FE in principal VA models creates challenges-either in the form of noisy estimates or limited comparison sets-a clear question is whether to omit school FE entirely.
+The results in Figure 2 demonstrate, however, that if there is a fixed school contribution to test score growth, the exclusion of school FE (P FE model) can lead to wildly inaccurate VA estimates.
 This model is particularly inaccurate when the true principal and school effects are negatively correlated.

-The sensitivity of the estimates to the inclusion of school FE is due to the fact that most principals are observed in only a single school.
+The sensitivity of the estimates to the inclusion of school FE is due to the fact that most principals are observed in only one or two schools.
 Any omitted school effect will be incorrectly attributed to the principal, producing an inaccurate estimate even if there is no absolute sorting of principals to schools (i.e., where the correlation between the fixed principal and school effect is zero).
 In essence, the issue is one of omitted variables bias.
 The connected networks model is, effectively, a model with two large sets of indicator variables that are highly correlated with one another.
 Omitting the school indicators creates bias in each of the principal indicators, which grows in size with the magnitude of school effects.
+This bias exists in both low and high attrition scenarios, though it is greater under high attrition because the typical principal is only observed in a single school before exiting.